 Guava paste is sold in many forms- pressed into round cakes in tin or plastic containers, or molded into bricks.
 It resembles membrillo or quince paste, only its blood-red in appearance instead of a coral color.
 Watch that you don’t mistakenly pick up guava jelly instead of the paste, though.
 The consistency is way different and won’t yield the same delicious results.

 To prep the guava: just slice the paste a 1/2″ thick.
-I prefer to buy the bricks for this recipe because it gives me more consistent slices, but round was my only option the store had.
+Because it gives me more consistent slices, I buy the bricks for this recipe.
+Unfortunately, this time, round was the only option in the store.
 Wah-wah.
 Set the guava aside while you roll out your puff pastry.

-Roll out and fill the puff pastry dough
+How big do I roll out the puff pastry dough

 Roll the puff pastry dough out into a large rectangle.
 Leave the dough about a 1/4″ thick.
 I’m super “extra” (this shouldn’t surprise you), so I roll mine out in a 20″x 14″ rectangle.
 Then I pull out my ruler, which is dedicated to measuring and getting precise cuts in the kitchen, to cut 3″x 6″ rectangles to get very sharp edges.
 Why?
 Because, “extra”, that’s why.
 However you want to cut and measure, do you.
 Just try to keep the cuts big enough to fit your guava paste.
 And make sure to use the sharpest knife you own.
 The puff pastry needs to be cut straight down- not sawed through- or the puff pastry layers will get stuck together and fail to rise properly in the oven.